 Our offer is only for you if you are of legal age.
 Please confirm that you are at least 18 years old to proceed.

-- There are two types of shisha charcoal: classic shisha charcoal (also known as natural charcoal) and quick-light charcoal.
+- There are two types of hookah charcoal: classic hookah charcoal (also called natural charcoal) and self-lighting charcoal.

-- Natural charcoal = better flavor, but requires a charcoal burner.
+- Natural charcoal: better taste, but needs a charcoal burner.

-- Quick-light charcoal = easy to light, but unpleasant taste and more questionable from a health perspective.
+- Self-lighting charcoal: easy to light, but worse taste and more questionable for your health.

-- Both types of burners (electric & gas-powered) work well.
+- Both burner types (electric and gas-powered) work well.

 - Contains chemicals